Saturday, May 11, 2019

 MAKING A DIFFERENCE, ONE BAG AT A TIME

-Millions of Americans live from one day to the next uncertain where their next meal will come from—a sad statistic that helps to reinforce the importance of our annual national Stamp Out Hunger® Food Drive, to be held this year on Saturday, May 12.
+Millions of Americans live from one day to the next uncertain where their next meal will come from—a sad statistic that helps to reinforce the importance of the annual national Stamp Out Hunger® Food Drive, to be held this year on Saturday, May 11.

 “Letter carriers see many of these folks along our routes each day,” NALC President Fredric Rolando said.
 “Our food drive can make a positive difference in the lives of those who have been dealt difficult hands.”